+Preamble

-Preamble governance deletated The objective is attend the student body to guarantee the economic values direction of stude and the Board of egate to ur Jur v and equ equ ent a f Tru Junior/Community College, do hereby assume the powers of self- d to us by the district governing board and do ordain and establish this constitution. hite, in one local organization, representatives of students who are registered and hior/Community College, in order to coordinate the varying interests and concerns of to provide a forum for addressing issues of common concern.
-We, the students of Junior/Community College, in order to promote the general welfare of the students, ality of opportunity among students, to offer experience in moral, aesthetic, social and her an atmosphere of intellectual freedom, to encourage student participation, planning and ctivities as permitted under the rules, regulations and policies of the State of California stees of the Junior/Community College District, do ordain and establish this ssociated Students of Junior/Community College. of active member rs re ties es shall represent the students in shared governance on campus.
-This body shall consist presenting the different student constituencies within the district; these active members' shall be defined in this constitution.
-Other rules, regulations and constitutions shall not be enstitution.
-ARTICLE I Name, Purpose, Membership SECTION 1 name of this organization shall be the Associated Students ofior/Community College.
-SECTION 2 con purpose of this student body organization shall be to coordinate the varying interests and cerns of the student body in representing the students in shared governance issues on apus.
-As a participant in the governance processes, the student body shall: 1.
-Provide a collegewide body that represents the needs, concerns and viewpoints of all students.
-2. Provide a central communication link between students and the rest of the college community.
-3. Select student representatives from the student body, upon recommendation of the student trustee, to serve on governance and college committees.
-4. Provide an opportunity for students to enhance governance at the college.
-5. Provide students an opportunity to enhance their leadership skills.
-6. Increase student participation in student governance.
-SECTION 3 The primary legislative body of the Associated Students of
+We, the students of Junior/Community College, do hereby assume the powers of selfgovernance delegated to us by the district governing board and do ordain and establish this constitution.
+The objective is to unite, in one local organization, representatives of students who are registered and attend Junior/Community College, in order to coordinate the varying interests and concerns of the student body and to provide a forum for addressing issues of common concern.
+We, the students of Junior/Community College, in order to promote the general welfare of the students, to guarantee the equality of opportunity among students, to offer experience in moral, aesthetic, social and economic values under an atmosphere of intellectual freedom, to encourage student participation, planning and direction of student activities as permitted under the rules, regulations and policies of the State of California and the Board of Trustees of the Junior/Community College District, do ordain and establish this Constitution of the Associated Students of Junior/Community College.

+These representatives shall represent the students in shared governance on campus.
+This body shall consist of active members representing the different student constituencies within the district; these active members' functions and duties shall be defined in this constitution.
+Other rules, regulations and constitutions shall not be in conflict with this constitution.

+ARTICLE I

+Name, Purpose, Membership

-Junior/Community College shall be the Student Executive Board, and no actions of student groups or organizations shall be in conflict with the rules, regulations, or policies of the Student Executive Board or the Junior/Community College District.
+- SECTION 2 The purpose of this student body organization shall be to coordinate the varying interests and concerns of the student body in representing the students in shared governance issues on campus.
+As a participant in the governance processes, the student body shall: - 1.
+Provide a collegewide body that represents the needs, concerns and viewpoints of all students. - 2.
+Provide a central communication link between students and the rest of the college community. - 3.
+Select student representatives from the student body, upon recommendation of the student trustee, to serve on governance and college committees. - 4.
+Provide an opportunity for students to enhance governance at the college. - 5.
+Provide students an opportunity to enhance their leadership skills. - 6.
+Increase student participation in student governance. - SECTION 3 The primary legislative body of the Associated Students of Junior/Community College shall be the Student Executive Board, and no actions of student groups or organizations shall be in conflict with the rules, regulations, or policies of the Student Executive Board or the Junior/Community College District.